10b5-1 Plans: How Executives Sell Stock Without Insider-Trading Risk

 The 2023 Rule Update Changed the Math

-The most important change: officers and directors must now observe a cooling-off period of the later of 90 days after plan adoption, or the date of the first filing of a quarterly or annual report after adoption, with a cap of 120 days.
-Before 2023, some executives adopted a plan and began selling within weeks, which the SEC viewed as abuse.
+The SEC tightened the rules in February 2023.
+The biggest change: officers and directors must now observe a cooling-off period of the later of 90 days after plan adoption or the first quarterly or annual filing after adoption, capped at 120 days.

-I had a client, a VP at a mid-cap software company, who had been sitting on a concentrated position for three years because she could never find a window where she felt confident she was clean.
-That is not a legal strategy.
-That is avoidance, and it was creating real financial risk because her equity represented more than 60 percent of her net worth.
-A properly structured plan gave her a defined schedule, legal protection, and a path to diversify.
+I had a client, a VP at a mid-cap software company, who sat on a concentrated position for three years because she never felt confident a window was clean.
+That was avoidance, not a strategy, and her equity was more than 60% of her net worth.
+A plan gave her a schedule, protection, and a path to diversify.

 How This Connects to Equity Compensation